Driolar/SoccerTheory-Pharo/doc/SoccerML - A XML Markup Language for Soccer Theory.md

 The applications [SoTheBoard](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/doc/Using%20SoTheBoard%20-%20The%20Soccer%20Theory%20Board.md) and [SoTheReplay](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/doc/Using%20SoTheReplay%20-%20The%20Soccer%20Theory%20Player.md) can read and write SoccerML.

-There are tools to convert RoboCup, SkillCorner and EPTS tracking data into SoccerML as follows.
+There are ways to convert RoboCup, SkillCorner and EPTS tracking data into SoccerML as follows.
 ## Converting from other formats
 ### RoboCup
 There is a [RoboCup Tool](https://github.com/rcsoccersim/rcsslogplayer/tree/master/tool) that converts RoboCup log files from the 2D Simulation League to XML files defined by this [XSD file](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/rcg2xml/rcg-0.1.xsd).